Schedule a FREE home water test with a Culligan Water expert today!

 Problems with PFOA

-According to a study from 2002-2005, people who lived in the PFOA-contaminated area around DuPont’s Washington Works facility were found to have higher levels of PFOA in their blood from drinking water.
+According to a study, people who lived in the PFOA-contaminated area around DuPont’s Washington Works facility were found to have higher levels of PFOA in their blood from drinking water.
 People that drank more tap water, ate locally grown fruits and vegetables, or ate local meat, were all associated with having higher PFOA levels.

 Residents who used carbon filter systems had lower PFOA levels.”
 Studies have found that using carbon-activated filters can reduce PFOA by up to 60%.